Frequently asked questions

 There are currently three huts on site which are listed on the New South Wales State Heritage Register.

-As part of the amended DA which will be lodged in August 2023, a decision has been made to keep the huts in their current location.
+As part of the amended DA, a decision has been made to keep the huts in their current location.
 No works are proposed to the huts or any area within their heritage curtilage.

 What will happen to the Uni Kids centre and alumni bookstore that currently operate from the huts located on the site?

-SThe amended DA excludes the heritage huts.
-The Uni Kids centre and Alumni bookstore operation are not affected by the works, there are some public domain upgrades around the Kid’s Uni which will be coordinated with the operator.
+The amended DA excludes the heritage huts.
+The Uni Kids centre and Alumni bookstore operation are not affected by the works.
+There are some public domain upgrades around the Kid’s Uni which will be coordinated with the operator.

 Has a Designing with Country approach to the site been incorporated?